c565659/MANUAL_AI_SYSTEM/DATABASE/Workflow/Codex_Manual_Production_Workflow.md

 2. Inspect all source images, tables and visual relationships.
 3. Read README and the selected Template File.
 4. Read all relevant DATABASE modules.
+5. Read `DATABASE/Workflow/Resumable_Production_State.md`.
+6. Create or resume `PROJECT_STATE.md`.
+7. Execute the Automation Capability Gate.
+8. If a required automation capability is `BLOCKED`, stop before full production.
-5. Identify the complete information structure.
+9. Identify the complete information structure.
-6. Identify all Information Groups, Image Groups and Procedures.
+10. Identify all Information Groups, Image Groups and Procedures.
-7. Create `LAYOUT_PLAN.md`.
+11. Create `LAYOUT_PLAN.md`.
+12. Execute the mandatory Pagination Fit Audit.
-8. If an approved `.stp` model is supplied, execute `DATABASE/3D_Reconstruction/Rhino_7_Vector_Linework.md` and prepare the approved reconstruction / fallback visual assets.
+13. If an approved `.stp` model is supplied, execute `DATABASE/3D_Reconstruction/Rhino_7_Vector_Linework.md` and prepare the approved reconstruction / fallback visual assets.
-9. Create the Illustrator document.
+14. Create the Illustrator document.
+15. Execute the mandatory Illustrator Structural Assertions.
-10. Apply Paragraph Styles and the page-number system.
+16. Apply Paragraph Styles and the page-number system.
-11. Complete the full manual layout.
+17. Complete the full manual layout.
-12. Perform the mandatory Tracking Optimization Pass defined in `DATABASE/Typography/Tracking_Adjustment.md` across all applicable formal paragraphs.
+18. Perform the mandatory Tracking Optimization Pass defined in `DATABASE/Typography/Tracking_Adjustment.md` across all applicable formal paragraphs.
+19. Execute the mandatory Illustrator Structural Assertions again before review-PDF export.
-13. Export a review PDF or equivalent rendered preview.
+20. Export a review PDF or equivalent rendered preview.
-14. Inspect every page visually.
+21. Inspect every page visually.
-15. Execute the Failure Library.
+22. Execute the Failure Library.
-16. Execute the full QA Checklist.
+23. Execute the full QA Checklist.
-17. Correct every confirmed failure.
+24. Correct every confirmed failure.
+25. Re-run only affected stages.
-18. Repeat the full QA.
+26. Repeat the applicable QA.
+27. Update `PROJECT_STATE.md`.
-19. Deliver only when the final QA result is PASS.
+28. Deliver only when the final QA result is PASS.
 No production step may be skipped.

 ---